cmse822/project-1-team-8/Project1WriteUp.md

         Trial 2: 380.424393 MFlops/s
         Trial 3: 127.360000 MFlops/s

+    On Jacob's laptop:
+        Trial 1: 577.481138 Mflops/s
+        Trial 2: 612.873422 Mflops/s
+        Trial 3: 557.266872 Mflops/s

-4. For the system you are running on, determine the clock speed of the processor and the cache size/layout.
+5. For the system you are running on, determine the clock speed of the processor and the cache size/layout.
 Use this information to estimate the theoretical peak performance of the system, assuming that the processor is capable of one flop per clock cycle (generally NOT true on modern architectures).
 How does the performance you measured in (3) compare to the theoretical peak performance of your system?
     On Jared's lab computer: (<https://www.intel.com/content/www/us/en/gaming/resources/cpu-clock-speed.html>)
         - 5.8 GHz processor
         - L1 cache: 2.1 MB